 Author: Micky Choo

-The Southeastern Asia marketplace economy is booming, with arguments over whether Thailand — with 11 million online consumers expected to double every three years — or Indonesia, expected to have a $130 billion e-market by 2020, is truly in the lead for the region.
-Beyond those two nations, there are a number of e-commerce and marketplace economy startups in other southeastern Asia countries, including 270+ in Singapore and over 30 in Vietnam.
+The Southeast Asia marketplace economy is booming, with arguments over whether Thailand — with 11 million online consumers expected to double every three years — or Indonesia, expected to have a $130 billion e-market by 2020, is truly in the lead for the region.
+Beyond those two nations, there are a number of e-commerce and marketplace economy startups in other Southeast Asian countries, including 270+ in Singapore and over 30 in Vietnam.

-The landscape for payments in Southeast Asia is particularly intriguing because it's a potentially huge market with no current major player.
-China, which dominates most of the Asian continent, has seen Alibaba and WeChat Wallet split their payments economy.
+The landscape for payments in Southeast Asia is particularly intriguing because it's a potentially huge market with no one payments player dominating the region.
+China, has seen Alibaba and WeChat Wallet split their payments economy.
 The U.S. has PayPal and Venmo (now the same company), and Africa has M-PESA.
 But despite nearly a trillion dollars of potential value in Southeast Asia, no one has risen to the top.
 2.5 billion people globally don't have a bank account, and a hefty chunk of those reside in Southeast Asia.
 Most payments systems in the first world are tied back to bank accounts; even the ones that don't, like M-PESA, tend to have solid local reach.

 One of the reasons for the crowded payments space in Southeast Asia is that it's genuinely a mobile-first part of the world.
 Consider the case of Indonesia: